Lynn English High School Extracurricular Activities

 Writer’s Club – Advisor: Sarah Phelan & Tim Magill

 - The Writers Club is seeking to give students who are interested in writing, in all of its forms, an opportunity to share, workshop, and showcase their work.
 It is open to all students interested in writing.
-The meetings are usually held once a month, and are organized by Timothy Magill and Sarah Phelan.
+The meetings are usually held every Tuesday, and are organized by Timothy Magill and Sarah Phelan.
 Students in the Writers Club work together to think of new and creative ideas for poems, spoken word, short stories, blog posts, and graphic novels, as well as work on perfecting their pieces for possible publication.
 The Writers Club looks for Writing Contests and other events to help promote their budding talents.
 The group is also looking to establish a creative publication in the near future.

 Sport Coach Email